UNDERSTANDING CLEAN ENERGY

 Using the Community Choice Energy

-model, CCCE is able to source competitively priced energy to meet our climate and energy goals
+model, 3CE is able to source competitively priced energy to meet our climate and energy goals

-On behalf of our Central Coast region, CCCE is leading the way towards a brighter future by committing to source 100% of our energy supply from clean and renewable resources by 2030, 15 years ahead of the State of California’s energy goal.
+On behalf of our Central Coast region, 3CE is leading the way towards a brighter future by committing to source 100% of our energy supply from clean and renewable resources by 2030, 15 years ahead of California’s energy goal.

 Kilowatt hours (kWh) of